phalcon/documentation/docs/application-micro.md

 ### Error Handling

 The [Phalcon\Mvc\Micro][mvc-micro] application also has an `error` method, which can be used to trap any errors that originate from exceptions.
-The following code snippet shows basic usage of this feature:
+The following code snippet shows the basic usage of this feature:

 ```php
 <?php